AnyBody/tutorials/A_Getting_started_anyscript/lesson3.md

 ## Reference objects and the ‘&’ symbol

-You can also see that the Shoulder point on GlobalRef has been given the local name of "GroundNode".
+You can also see that the Shoulder point on GlobalRef has been given the local name of `GroundNode`.
 This means that, within the current folder, we can simply refer to the point as "GroundNode" instead of the longer external reference.

-**You will also realize that "GroundNode" is merely a reference (a pointer) to "GlobalRef.Shoulder" rather than a copy of it.
+**You will also realize that `GroundNode` is merely a reference (a pointer) to `GlobalRef.Shoulder` rather than a copy of it.
 We denote this by the** {literal}`&` **sign.**

 If "Main.ArmModel.GlobalRef.Shoulder" moves around, "Main.ArmModel.Jnts.Shoulder.GroundNode" will keep up with those changes in position.
 Hit F7 to reload the model again to make